Fundamentals of Pharmacology

 K1.

-Describe key pharmacotherapeutic terminologies, including pharmacokinetics and pharmacodynamics
+Identify and explain key pharmacotherapeutic terminologies, including pharmacokinetics and pharmacodynamics.

 K2.